 Now squarely back into an early retirement mind-set, I’m going to lay out the five reasons why you should hang it up early.
 Keep in mind, this list is only for folks like me, who never quite found a singular passion in their work life.
 There are plenty of career-minded workers out there who have found a passion.

 They enjoy their work, and whether or not they have found balance, early retirement simply does not resonate as a goal worthy of consideration.
 Good for them!
-For the rest of us countless masses, here’s the Top 5 reasons to reinforce your early retirement goals:
+For the rest of us countless masses, let’s answer the question with a top-5 “Why retire early?”

 1.)
 Improve Your Health